CiottiGiorgio/Algorand-Wallet-Manager/README.md

 This Python application is a graphic interface for the user who owns or has access to an Algorand node and would like to issue operations through a GUI rather than CLI.

+### File structure
+main.py is the file that runs the application.
+ui_compile.py is the file that searches for any .ui file and then compiles it into a python file that represents the interface.

 ### Requirements
 * Python 3